-This draft determination accepts many of the Panel's proposed changes, but with some modifications.
-The substantive differences between the Panel's Rule change proposal and the draft Rule as determined by the Commission are:
+This final determination accepts many of the Panel's proposed changes, but makes modifications to some others.
+The substantive differences between the Panel's Rule change proposal and the final Rule as determined by the Commission are:

-- that the CPT should be set at an absolute level of \$187,500, and not be defined as a value relative to that of VoLL; and - that VoLL will be renamed the "Maximum Market Price", rather than the "Market Price Limit" (and that the "Market Floor Price" will consequently be renamed the "Minimum Market Price").
+- that the CPT should be set at an absolute level of \$187,500, and not be defined as a value relative to that of VoLL; and - that VoLL will be renamed the "Market Price Cap", rather than the "Market Price Limit".

-As the different definition of the CPT is a relatively material change to the proposal, the Commission is exercising its power under sections 91A and 99 of the NEL to make a more preferable draft Rule.
-In the Commission's view, while the original Rule change proposal would have represented an improvement on the current arrangements when assessed against the National Electricity Objective (NEO), the Commission's more preferable draft Rule is likely to contribute to the achievement of the NEO to a greater extent than the proposed Rule.
+As the different definition of the CPT is a relatively material change to the proposal, the Commission is exercising its power under section 91A of the NEL to make a more preferable Rule.
+In the Commission's view, while the original Rule change proposal would have represented an improvement on the current arrangements when assessed against the National Electricity Objective (NEO), the Commission's more preferable Rule is likely to contribute to the achievement of the NEO to a greater extent than the proposed Rule.

-In making this more preferable draft Rule the Commission has had regard to a range of factors including the Rule proposal, modelling undertaken for the CRR and subsequently updated for the AEMC's Review of Energy Market Frameworks in light of Climate Change Policies, stakeholder submissions to the Panel's Exposure Draft and the requirements under the NEL.
+In making this more preferable Rule the Commission has had regard to a range of factors including the Rule proposal, modelling undertaken for the CRR and subsequently updated for the AEMC's Review of Energy Market Frameworks in light of Climate Change Policies, stakeholder submissions to the Panel's Exposure Draft and the Commission's draft determination, and the requirements under the NEL.